-At the time of writing, Mintos has more than 400,000 loans outstanding in the primary market and 290,000 on the secondary market from 56 loan originators in 29 countries.
+At the time of writing, Mintos has more than 215,000loans outstanding in the primary market and 94,000 on the secondary market from 56 loan originators in 29 countries.

 Besides that, they have paid over €160 million to investors in interest.
 Not bad, right?

 Below you can see the loans funded, which is a great metric to see the growth of Mintos over time.

 Since they could grow their platform so much and get a great reputation in the peer-to-peer world, Mintos is a profitable company.
 They are not only turning over huge amounts of loans given out, but they are pocketing a piece of the pie.

 How Mintos Works

-Mintos is a marketplace for loans, meaning that there are several loan originators that bring their loans to Mintos and sell it on the marketplace.
-This means Mintos does not issue their own loans and they do not put their own money in those loans.
+Mintos is a marketplace for loans, meaning that several loan originators bring their loans to Mintos and sell it on the marketplace.
+This means Mintos does not issue their loans, and they do not put their own money in those loans.

 Loan originators pre-fund the loans before selling them on the Mintos marketplace.
-The part that loan originators are investing in those loans in referred to as ‘skin in the game’.
+The part that loan originators are investing in those loans is referred to as ‘skin in the game.’
 This is a requirement from Mintos to the loan originators to ensure they issue valid loans.

-The loan originators are very important in the Mintos structure, therefore they provide a lot of information per loan originator.
+The loan originators are very important in the Mintos structure.
+They provide a lot of information per loan originator.
 They even analyze them and give them a score based on the risk.
 This enables you to analyze the loan originators and only invest in the ones you feel comfortable with.
-If you want to read which loan originators I feel comfortable investing in, go here.

 Why Is Mintos So Great?